Sketch/quickbuild/README.md

-*Quickbuild* is a Ruby script that lets you quickly lay out a MUSH area (a set of rooms connected by exits, optionally zoned and/or parented) in an easy-to-use format.
-It converts this file into uploadable MUSH code.
-It's smart about cardinal directions (aliases and reverse exits), &lt;b&gt;racket style, and a few other things.
+*Quickbuild* is a Ruby script that lets you quickly lay out a MUSH area (a set of rooms connected by exits, optionally zoned and/or parented) in an easy-to-use format in a text file.
+It's smart about cardinal directions (aliases and reverse exits), &lt;b&gt;racket style exit-naming, and a few other things.

+*Quickbuild* is a very simple Ruby script: It has no dependencies, and can be run on any modern Ruby without installing gems or libraries.
 It accepts a list of filenames as arguments, and produces uploadable MUSH code on stdout.

 * * *
 ## Quickbuild File Format

-An input file for *quickbuild* can include the following:
+An input file for *Quickbuild* can include the following:

 ### Comments